Nawaz Sharif returns to Pakistan after 4 years of self-imposed exile

 Deposed prime minister and proclaimed offender Nawaz Sharif returned to Pakistan on Saturday afternoon after spending four years in self-imposed exile for medical treatment.

-Party leader Ishaq Dar said that Nawaz would arrive at Minar-i-Pakistan at 5pm today on schedule to address the gathering.
+Dar said Nawaz would arrive at Minar-i-Pakistan at 5pm today on schedule to address the gathering.

 “On a media channel, there is news that Mian Nawaz Sharif will first go to Jati Umra and will later go to Minar-i-Pakistan at 7pm.
 This news is not true,” he said in a post on X (formerly Twitter).